XACKIES/KMUTT-EDR-SEM2023-/README.md

 This project is more than just a prototype — it’s our bold step into the future of sustainable mobility.
 ![fml_1](https://github.com/XACKIES/KMUTT-EDR-SEM2023-/blob/main/Doc/Photos-001%20(1)/IMG_20230712_082202_058.jpg)
 ![fml_2](https://github.com/XACKIES/KMUTT-EDR-SEM2023-/blob/main/Doc/Photos-001%20(1)/IMG_20230712_082201_843.jpg)
-With hands-on engineering, innovation, and a dedication to real-world application, we aim to push the boundaries of what student-led projects can achieve.

 ## Overall Electrical System
 ![Sys_Pic0](https://github.com/XACKIES/KMUTT-EDR-SEM2023-/blob/main/Doc/Overall%20System/Screenshot%202025-04-21%20105204.png)
 ![Sys_Pic1](https://github.com/XACKIES/KMUTT-EDR-SEM2023-/blob/main/Doc/Overall%20System/Screenshot%202025-04-21%20104854.png)